ChonC/SPA/README.md

 ------
 1. Develop a small, efficient, and fast performing program that empowers small smart devices/appliances.
 2. Easy to use and intuitive Visual Interfaces to allow a non-programmer to control and program their SPA devices.
+3. Shrink the Algorithm to run in an 80 Kilobytes memory space computing device.